Kent State Golden Flashes men's basketball: Rivalries

-In the MAC tournament, the Zips and Flashes have met 11 times through the 2025 tournament, including five times in the championship game.
-Akron holds a 7–4 edge in all tournament games, with Kent State picking up wins in 1998, 2008, 2017, and 2023, and Akron defeating the Flashes in 2007, 2011, 2012, 2013, 2015, 2022, and 2024.
+In the MAC tournament, the Zips and Flashes have met 12 times through the 2026 tournament, including five times in the championship game.
+Akron holds a 8–4 edge in all tournament games, with Kent State picking up wins in 1998, 2008, 2017, and 2023, and Akron defeating the Flashes in 2007, 2011, 2012, 2013, 2015, 2022, 2024, and 2026.
 In the MAC championship game, played in Cleveland at the venue now known as Rocket Arena, the Zips have taken three of the five meetings.
 Kent State defeated the Zips 74–55 in the 2008 MAC Championship game, the Zips claimed the 2011 MAC tournament championship over Kent State with a 66–65 overtime win, Kent State won the 2017 MAC tournament championship over Akron, 70–65, and the Zips have won the past two title matchups, winning the 2022 MAC men's basketball tournament title 75-55 and the 2024 MAC men's basketball tournament title 62–61 over the Flashes.

 Kent State also has local rivalries with the Cleveland State Vikings from Cleveland State University and the Youngstown State Penguins from Youngstown State University, both members of the Horizon League and located in Northeast Ohio near Kent.
 The series with Cleveland State began in 1933 when Cleveland State was Fenn College, though was discontinued after 1945.
 It resumed in 1971 and has been held regularly since then.
-Kent State leads the Vikings 34–23 following an 68–52 win in Cleveland early in the 2024–25 season.
+Kent State leads the Vikings 36–23 after defeating the Vikings twice during the 2025–26 season.
 The series with Youngstown State began in 1929 and lasted through 1960.
 It resumed in 1998 and has been held regularly since then.
 The Flashes lead the series 31–16 following a 111–78 Kent State win at Rhodes Arena in Akron to open the 2017–18 season, the Flashes' ninth straight win in the series.
 Kent State, Cleveland State, Youngstown State, and Akron created the Northeast Ohio Coaches vs. Cancer doubleheader, a season opening event featuring the region's Division I basketball programs that rotated to each of the four schools over a four-year period.
 Kent State hosted the inaugural doubleheader in 2015, followed by Youngstown State in 2016 at the Beeghly Center, Akron in 2017 at James A. Rhodes Arena, and Cleveland State in 2018 at the Wolstein Center.